mah92/camsim/README.md

 	Other xml files "with the same structure" can be included

 	All meaningfull tags should be defined inside the "simParams" tag

+	Deactivated TAG names are deformed by adding a zero or anything

 	* mainParams

-	renderWhat = "IMAGE" or "DEPTH"
+	renderWhat = "LUMIN" (for grayscale image), "COLOR", or "DEPTH"

 	showWhat = "MAP" or "PATTERN"

 	doWhat = "NOTHING", "SAVE_BMP", "IMAGE_PROC", or "SAVE_ROS_BAG" (if ros exists)

+	rosBagCompression = "ture", "false"

+	compression will cause a 30% decrease in fps but compresses images up to 6x

 	* demParams